awslabs/ec2-spot-workshops/content/nextflow-on-aws-batch/40_nextflow202/37_batched-squared-debug.md

                     ${REPO_URI}:${IMG_TAG} bash
 ```

-That allows you to run the entrypoint script on your own and see what is happening.
+That allows you to run the entrypoint script `entrypoint.sh` on your own and see what is happening.

 ```bash
 $ docker run -ti --rm -e AWS_REGION=${AWS_REGION} \